epfl-ada/ada-2021-project-k-dim/Readme.md

 >That you considered ways to enrich, filter, transform the data according to your needs.OK

 ### Pipeline
+#### target
 First, we select speakers with a sole profession.
+This is to ensure that a quote can be related to only one occupation.
 The selected profession are listed, and the list is manualy boiled down by:
  a) selecting the most typical and popular professions
  b) combining related professions into one class (for example, combine a “biochemistry teacher” and a “physics teacher” into a “teacher” class).

-Let's say we get 10 classes.
-We will add an additional class “other”.
-Then we will define the vector of the target class using one-hot encoding - a vector of length 11.
+The final list is of size A+1, for A classes and an extra additional class “other”.
+Finally, we convert those classes to a vector using one-hot encoding.

 Setting the feature vector.
 We will use the pre-trained word vectors dictionary (for example, from “GloVe: Global Vectors for Word Representation” [https://nlp.stanford.edu/projects/glove/]) to convert words in a quote to a numeric vector.
 For one quote, we get one vector - the sum (or average) of the vectors in the quote.
 If a word is not in the dictionary, then we assign it a zero vector.
 To simplify the date we can limit the length of the quote vector by taking only the first few values (for example, 100).